Colorado Affirmation Form: Everything You Need to Know

 All new hires brought on before August 10, 2016 will still require Colorado employment verification requirements along with I-9 obligations.
 All new workers must fill out and sign section 1 of the I-9 on their first day of work and employers must fill out section 2 of the I-9 and inspect identity and authorization documents before three business days pass from the worker's hire date.

 Federal laws don't make businesses keep copies of authorization and identity documents, but some companies retain them in case of a federal immigration audit.

 Forms Signed by Employees Before August 10, 2016

 Keep completing the affirmation form and making copies for all new workers until August 10, 2016.
 After that, employers can stop completing it, but should decide on keeping copies of I-9 identity and authorization paperwork after that date.
 Legal counsel will advise businesses on the pros and cons of keeping this paperwork on file.

 Employers must keep affirmation forms filed for active workers hired between January 1, 2007 and August 10, 2016.
 It's not written in the law that the forms must be kept, but it's prudent since audits can happen.
 It's wise to hold onto affirmation forms until a worker's employment is terminated.
 This proves compliance to the law at the time the worker was hired.

 Changes to state law do not affect federal retention requirements.
 I-9 Forms have to be retained for three years after a worker's hire date or one year after a worker's termination, whichever is later.

 If you are a Colorado business owner and have questions about affirmation forms, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.